Korean, Edit

 ○ Lymphocytes do not move into the blood vessels and only work within the lymph vessels

-○ High percentage of nuclei compared to other neutrophils
+○ High percentage of nuclei compared to other leucocytes

 ① A fragment of the cytoplasm of bone marrow special cells (bone marrow megakaryocytes)

-○ Uneven in shape and very small compared to erythrocytes and neutrophils
+○ Uneven in shape and very small compared to erythrocytes and leucocytes

 ② Produce